swape/js-book/chapter1/functions.md

 console.log(greet(myName))
 ```

 This is better.
 When we write JavaScript we can encounter some codes that run in the background (async) and then we never know if the variable myName is changed or not in the time we need that.
-So to avoid future errors and endless hours of debugging, try not to access variables outside the function scope unless it have come from argument list.
+So to avoid future errors and endless hours of debugging, try not to access variables outside the function scope unless it has come from argument list.

 Let us make a function that does the addition with parseInt built in.